UF/IFAS Extension 4-H Youth Development

 About

-UF/IFAS Extension 4-H Youth Development includes hands-on project areas such as foods and nutrition, sewing, hiking, citizenship, community service, photography, and work with large and small animals, lap animals, and horses.
-The program also includes activities in child care and babysitting, natural resources and environmental education, recycling, and gardening and ornamental horticulture.
+UF/IFAS Extension 4-H Youth Development includes hands-on project areas such as foods and nutrition, sewing, hiking, citizenship, and community service.
+The program also offers activities in photography; work with large and small animals, lap animals, and horses; and projects in communications and expressive arts, performing arts, and visual arts.
+Additional project areas include child care and babysitting, natural resources and environmental education, recycling, and gardening and ornamental horticulture.
+Older 4-H members assist and instruct younger 4-H members in these activities.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.